zstoebs/site/content/notes/life/index.md

 	- The two genius foods of our day: chocolate + peanut butter and sea salt chocolate chip cookies.
 - Cutting and bulking cycles are not conducive to my mental well-being.
 	- I like to exercise consistently, maintain my diet, and feel physically healthy all year.
-	- Almond milk and plant protein feel better to my body than cow's milk and whey protein, even though I am not lactose-intolerant.
+	- Almond milk and plant protein feel better to my body than cow's milk and whey protein.
 - Few video games provide real value to my life as an adult, but many were critical to my growth as a youth.
 	- But I watch battle royales on Twitch like straight men watch football.
 	- And the lessons and enjoyment gained from the rare role-playing game with a phenomenal story are valuable to me.